 The CTS graduate program welcomes applications from post-baccalaureate and postgraduate students.
-A post-baccalaureate student is one who has completed a bachelor’s or non-terminal master’s degree (e.g. M.P.H.) in a science or health sciences discipline.
+A post-baccalaureate student is one who has completed a bachelor’s or non-terminal master’s degree (e.g. M.S., M.P.H.) in a science or health sciences discipline.
 A postgraduate applicant is someone who has already earned a terminal health sciences degree such as an M.D., Pharm.D., D.N.P. or D.P.H.

 An application for admission to the CTS graduate program (for either the Ph.D. or M.S.) must be submitted via the Graduate College’s online GradApp system.
 To begin an application, click here.

 All applicants must supply transcripts from all previously attended colleges/universities, a current CV or resume, a personal statement of interest in the program, and two letters of recommendation that attest to their ability to complete a graduate research degree program.
-In addition, a post-baccalaureate applicant must take the GRE (Institution Code for UA: 4832).
-Further, an international applicant from a non-English speaking nation must provide a score from the TOEFL or IELTS exam to demonstrate English proficiency.
+Additionally, an international applicant from a non-English speaking nation must provide a score from an accepted exam to demonstrate English proficiency.
 GRE scores are not required for application to the CTS program.

 Applications are accepted for admission in either Fall or Spring semester each year.
 Students who begin the program in Fall may have funding opportunities not available to Spring admits.
 Fall semester begins in mid-August, and Spring semester begins in early January, as shown on the University's academic calendar.

 The CTS Admissions Committee recommends applicants for admission to the Graduate College.
 The Graduate College then processes the admission decision and notifies the applicant of the offer of admission.
 Applicants for Fall admission can expect to hear the admission decision by approximately the end of May.
 Spring applicants can expect to hear the admission decision by approximately the end of November.
 Admission decisions and other admissions information are sent by e-mail to the address used in the admission application.